Pindar/mqtt-test-suit/readme.md

 ### Publishers
 Publishers give the ability to publish one or more messages with one or more mqtt clients to the broker.
 It allows to specify different MQTT variables like retain message, QoS, etc. (see the help running the command without any parameters).
 Concurrent publishers allow to publish messages by multiple clients.
+During the whole test all created MQTT (TCP/IP) connections are hold - they are closed in the end of the test.

 Example:
     java -cp mqtt-test-suite-0.1-SNAPSHOT-jar-with-dependencies.jar com.tado.mqtt.suite.cli.Publishers -h "tcp://localhost:1883" -t "test/topic" -m "Test message" --client-count 5000 --msg-count 1 -pc --will-topic "dead/topic" --will-payload "I am dead, sorry"